17th Sustainment Brigade command team serve Thanksgiving dinner to Soldiers

-U.S. Army Col. Tanya Simmons, the deputy commanding officer of the 364th Expeditionary Sustainment Command, and Command Sgt.
-Maj.
-Daniel Quintana, command sergeant major, 17th Sutainment Brigade, serve Thanksgiving dinner in the U.S. Central Command area of responsibility, Nov.
+This video shows the 17th Sustainment Brigade command team serving Thanksgiving dinner to Soldiers in the U.S. Central Command area of responsibility, Nov.
 28, 2024.
-(U.S. Army photo by Sgt.
-Adrianne Lopez)
+(U.S. Army video by Sgt.
+Adrianne Lopez.)

 |Date Taken: